 5.3.25 A suitable location for the lift core and its connecting spaces should be clearly identified on planning drawings, with space identified at both ground and first floor level.
 Space should be sufficient to accommodate a lift with a width of 900mm and depth of 1250mm when measured to the internal, and have a landing on each level not less than 1500mm (length and width).
 Further guidance is available in NI Building Regulations ‘Technical Booklet R: Access to and use of buildings’.
 A structural opening should be built in and readily identifiable on the floor surface beneath the floor covering.
 It is preferable that the lift connect from the living/living-dining room to a bedroom adjacent to a bathroom.

 5.3.26 As per criterion l., the space identified for the lift core and landing may be used for other purposes, such as circulation space or storage prior to any need for use for a lift.
 Again, any such storage must be separate from other built-in storage requirements and should be easily removed to facilitate any future installation of a lift.

 5.3.27 It should be noted that space will not need to be identified to accommodate a future lift in dwellings comprising a single storey, for example bungalows or apartments.
 However, in the case of apartments located above ground floor level, a communal lift or lifts must be capable of accommodating wheelchair users.

 5.3.28 Adequate space for built-in internal storage, separate to wheelchair storage provision and areas containing boilers and other utility infrastructure, should be provided.
-At a minimum, wheelchair adaptable units should provide builtin storage space commensurate with the areas set out in Table 6 below.
-The additional space can be accommodated within the relevant minimum space standards, as long as it is still possible to meet the desirable room space standards outlined in Table 5.
+At a minimum, wheelchair adaptable units should provide built-in storage space commensurate with the areas set out in Table 3.
+The additional space can be accommodated within the relevant minimum space standards, as long as sufficient space is provided for individual rooms.

 accessible dwelling (sq m)